 The Audit Committee shall meet a least twice annually, or more frequently as circumstances dictate.
+The Audit Committee typically meets quarterly.
 As part of its job to foster open communication, the Audit Committee will meet at least annually with the CFO and the external auditors in separate sessions.